datadesk/django-for-data-analysis-nicar-2016/README.md

 In addition to making front-facing web apps, Django can also be used internally as a reporting and research tool to explore a dataset.

-To do this, we'll use a publicly available dataset from the [City of L.A.'s data portal](https://data.lacity.org/) on [response times to complaints](https://data.lacity.org/browse?q=building%20and%20safety%20customer%20service%20request&sortBy=relevance&utf8=%E2%9C%93) filed to the Department of Building and Safety, as well as our [Mapping L.A. neighborhoods](http://boundaries.latimes.com/sets/).
+To do this, we'll use a publicly available dataset from the [City of L.A.'s data portal](https://data.lacity.org/) on [response times to complaints](https://data.lacity.org/browse?q=building%20and%20safety%20customer%20service%20request&sortBy=relevance&utf8=%E2%9C%93) filed to the Department of Building and Safety.
+We used this data to publish a [story on the varying response times](http://www.latimes.com/local/cityhall/la-me-building-safety-delay-20141219-story.html) to DBS complaints throughout the city, including especially slow response times on the Eastside.

 We'll learn how to:
 - Load data from a CSV into Django models,